The American’s With Disabilities (ADA) definition of “service animal” reads as follows:

 What breeds does the FSDS train?

-The FSDS accepts only purebred golden retrievers into training.
+The FSDS accepts only purebred medium to large breed dogs into training.
+Labor Golden Retrievers and Standard Poodles are our preferred breeds.
 All dogs come from reputable breeders, with pre-screened bloodlines.
 Dogs are bred for temperament, health and size.
 The FSDS will select the dogs for all individuals who are seeking to train a dog for their needs.

 How long is the waiting list to get a service dog?